-Consider withdrawing sufficient salary from a private corporation by December 31, 2018 to maximize contributions to RRSPs and TFSAs.
-RRSPs and TFSAs may offer benefits beyond those available with corporate investments, as outlined in our reports RRSPs: a smart choice for business owners3 and TFSAs for business owners... a smart choice.4 Receiving salary of at least \$147,222 by December 31, 2018 will allow the maximum RRSP contribution of \$26,500 in 2019.
+Consider withdrawing sufficient salary from a private corporation by December 31, 2019 to maximize contributions to RRSPs and TFSAs.
+RRSPs and TFSAs may offer benefits beyond those available with corporate investments, as outlined in our reports "RRSPs: A Smart Choice for Business Owners"6 and "TFSAs for Business Owners...
+A Smart Choice"7.
+Receiving salary of at least \$151,278 by December 31, 2019 will allow the maximum RRSP contribution of \$27,230 in 2020.
 Reasonable salaries may also be paid to family members who work in the business to allow them to make contributions to RRSPs and TFSAs.

-Consider a "buy and hold" strategy to defer capital gains if a corporation is approaching the \$50,000 threshold in 2018.

-Consider whether an Individual Pension Plan or corporately-owned exempt life insurance may be appropriate if AAII exceeds \$50,000, as income earned within these plans will not be treated as AAII.5
+Consider a "buy and hold" strategy to defer capital gains if a corporation is approaching the \$50,000 AAII threshold in 2019.
+Also, consider whether an Individual Pension Plan or corporately-owned exempt life insurance may be appropriate if AAII exceeds \$50,000, as income earned within these plans will not be treated as AAII.8

-More information on the new tax rules that may reduce the SBD limit for CCPCs with passive income is available in our report CCPC tax planning for passive income.6
+More information on the new tax rules that may reduce the SBD limit for CCPCs with passive income is available in our report "CCPC Tax Planning for Passive Income"9.